yahoo/react-i13n/docs/guides/integrateWithComponents.md

 <Player i13nModel={{category: 'VideoPlayer'}}></Player>
 ```

-### I13n Wrapper In Templates
+### I13n Wrapper in Components

-Sometimes you just want to group links in your template instead of creating a component with i13n functionalities, you can create a middle tag and pass `i13nModel` directly as following modification.
-So that you can easily group links with some shared i13n data definition.
+Sometimes you just want to group links in your template instead of creating a component with i13n functionalities, you can create a simple component and pass `i13nModel` data directly.
+This way, you can easily group links with some shared i13n data definition.

-* Please not that since we integrate the feature of `parent-based context`, with `dev` env, react will generate warning like
+* Please note that since we integrate the feature of `parent-based context`, with `dev` env, react will generate warning like

 ```js
 Warning: owner-based and parent-based contexts differ (values: [object Object] vs [object Object]) for key (parentI13nNode) while mounting I13nAnchor (see: http://fb.me/react-context-by-parent)
 ```

-* This feature can only used after `react-0.13`, if you are using older version, you will have to create a component as above [example](#integrate-with-parent-nodes).
+* This feature can only be used after `react-0.13`, if you are using an older version, you will have to create the component as mentioned above [example](#integrate-with-parent-nodes).

 ```js
 var createI13nNode = require('react-i13n').createI13nNode;